 What to NEVER Expect on the Job Site

-Every construction job site is an exercise in team work as each contractor and specialist takes his or her role in the stages of the building project.
+Every construction job site is an exercise in teamwork as each contractor and specialist performs his or her role in the stages of the building project.

 Beginning with the designer and architect, each building project is a master plan of schedules, materials, costs, labor and vision, and each person involved is expected to be a master of the trade with a working knowledge of the requirements of the building’s overall function and purpose.

 However, with that many moving parts, there are also some things that inevitably happen.
 Any tradesman with a history in the business will have encountered unexpected setbacks or obstacles that may or may not be his responsibility, but ultimately affect his own performance.

 What is the balance between expectation and reality?
 There are a few things that it’s probably wise to lower your expectations with, and then either be prepared to allow for, or prepare to be pleasantly surprised.
 One of the most frequent areas of miscommunication or misunderstanding involves moisture management on the job site.

 Moisture-related problems cause billions of dollars in damage each year in the building and construction industry.
 Every aspect of a building’s structure can be damaged, or even fail completely, as a result of unchecked moisture intrusion.

 For roofs and ceilings, moisture can weaken structural supports, damage materials at any layer, reduce insulation values, lead to mold or mildew growth, staining, and health problems for those working in that environment.

 In walls and supports, moisture can travel between levels, causing damage as it travels through wall boards, wooden beams or even vital building systems like wiring or HVAC.
 In flooring systems, moisture can cause delamination, blistering, buckling, adhesive failure, crowning, cracking, gaps, and more.